Madison Gas and ElectricMadison, Wisconsin

 Recommended thermostat settings

 *Or as low as health permits.
-Check the owner's manual if turning down the temperature for more than 24 hours.
+Check the owner's manual for recommended temperature settings and if turning down the temperature for more than 24 hours.

 Manual setback